It is with the deepest sadness that we learn of Prince Philip's death, aged 99.

 The statement continued: "His Royal Highness passed away peacefully this morning at Windsor Castle.
 Further announcements will be made in due course."

 "The Royal Family join with people around the world in mourning his loss."

-Given the announcement, many were left with the worrying thought: What happens when Prince Philip dies?
+Now, as the heartbreaking announcement reaches ears across the world, many are left wondering: What happens when Prince Philip dies?

 Flags across the UK at major institutions and military establishments with a focus on naval flags given Prince Philip's ties with the Royal Navy would be flown at half-mast.